 In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.

 The hotel was added in around 1991 and has been branded Deanshanger Motel, Shires Inn, Comfort Inn and now Hotel MK.
-It is owned by Shires Investments Ltd. and has been used as temporary accommodation since 2020.
+It is currently owned by Shires Investments Ltd. and has been used as temporary accommodation since 2020.